-Students who have been diagnosed with HIV/AIDS are required to inform the Vice-President of Academic Affairs.
+Students who have been diagnosed with HIV/AIDS are required to inform their Academic Advisor or a member of the Executive Team.
 Any restrictions that might be imposed will be determined in light of the most recent medical knowledge and are in accordance with applicable state and federal laws.
 A strict code of confidentiality is maintained in all cases.